 - Season with salt and pepper to taste.

 - Spoon about tablespoon of avocado mix into the cups.

 - Top each with a shrimp and garnish with cilantro leaves.

 - Serve immediately.

 For this recipe you can use either unripe bananas or plantains.
-Plantains would be the more traditional choice (they are easier to work with and yield better-looking cups), but my experiment using green bananas turned surprisingly delicious, the taste and texture are pretty different than if using plantains.
-The picture above is of the bananas version.
+Plantains would be the more traditional choice (they are easier to work with and yield better-looking cups), but my experiment using green bananas turned surprisingly delicious; the taste and texture are pretty different than if using plantains.
+The picture above is of the banana version.

 If you do use plantains, skip step 8, as plantains get dry and hard too easily.